surma/surma.dev/content/things/compile-js.md

 	<picture>
 		<img  width=477 height=630 src="./cppcrash.jpeg" alt="The cover of the book showing a winged robot with a jet pack.">
 	</picture>
-	<figcaption>"C++ Crash Course" by Josh Lospinoso, Starch Press 2019</figcaption>
+	<figcaption>“C++ Crash Course” by Josh Lospinoso, Starch Press 2019</figcaption>
 </figure>

-That all being said, I'm sure my C++ is horrible, so please don't look at it too closely.
+That all being said, I’m sure my C++ is horrible, so please don’t look at it too closely.

 ### Using JSXX